Loyola Medicine physician Christopher Gozali, DOBy Christopher Gozali, DO, Family Medicine

 For items that are not as intuitive to measure out, there are some helpful guidelines online to help you estimate.
 For example, about eight large strawberries is equal to one cup of fruit, or a packet of instant oatmeal is equal to one cup of grains.

 Ultimately, everyone has unique food needs, schedules, and lifestyles.
 Plan your meal prepping according to what works best for you.
 Investing a few hours one day a week can save you precious time and money, and ensure a balanced diet.
-Below, we’ve included additional resources for meal preparation:

-Book an appointment today to see any of Loyola's specialists by self-scheduling an in-person or virtual appointment using myLoyola.
+Book an appointment today to see any of Loyola's nutrition specialists by self-scheduling an in-person or virtual appointment using myLoyola.

 How to Schedule a Loyola Appointment